poliquinp/custom-facebook-feed/README.txt

 **Super Simple to Set Up**
 One of our main priorities has always been to make our Facebook plugin as easy as possible to setup and use.
 Get up and running in less less than 1 minute with our signature quick setup - no Facebook Developer App required.

-**Display Feeds from ANY Facebook Page or Your Facebook Group** Use the plugin to display Facebook feeds from any public Facebook page - even pages you aren't an admin of - or from any Facebook group that you are an admin of.
+**Display Feeds from Your Facebook Page or Facebook Group** Use the plugin to display Facebook feeds from a Facebook page or Facebook group that you are an admin of.

 **Completely Customizable**
 By default the Facebook feed will adopt the styles of your WordPress theme, but your feeds can be completely customized to look however you like - with tons of options to customize every part of your Facebook posts and feed.